KyleRego/KyleRego.github.io/collections/_posts/2023-04-21-what-i-learned-developing-anki-record-and-anki-books.markdown

 mathjax: false
 ---

 This is a post on some of the more notable stuff I learned developing [Anki Record](https://github.com/KyleRego/anki_record) and [Anki Books](https://github.com/KyleRego/anki_books).
 I am still working on both of these so this post is really a draft.

-# Anki Record

-Anki Record is a Ruby gem providing an API to Anki flashcard deck packages.
+Anki Record is a Ruby gem providing an API to Anki flashcard deck packages, and Anki Books is a Rails application that eventually will use the Anki Record gem.

 ## method_missing and respond_to_missing